KolbyRKunz/aries-javascript-docs/guides/tutorials/advanced-oob-features.md

 ### Connection Reuse

 The second advanced topic is that of connection reuse.
 This is is done through `recieveInvitation()` and `recieveInvitationFromUrl()` in the `agent.oob` module.
-This is done by including a config object that contains a field for connection reuse.
+This is done by including a config object that contains a field for connection reuse, and by insureing the DID that is being connected to is a public DID, more on this later.
 ```typescript showLineNumbers
     const config = {
         reuseConnection: True,